ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 - : int array = [|1; 2; 3; 4; 5|]
 ```

 Alternatively, you can create an array using the `Array.make` function, which takes two arguments: the length of the array and the initial value of each element.
-For example, to create an array of length 5 with all elements initialized to 0, you can write:
+For example, to create an array of length 5 with all elements initialised to 0, you can write:

 ```ocaml
 # let zeroes = Array.make 5 0;;